linode/docs/docs/products/networking/loadbalancer-draft/_index.md

 - **Network transfer:** *Outbound transfer* usage is counted towards the account-wide [monthly network transfer pool](/docs/products/platform/get-started/guides/network-transfer/).
 This pool is the combined total of the network transfer allowance of each Linode on the account.
 Both *Incoming transfer* and transfer over the private network are provided at no cost.
 - **TLS termination:** When using a NodeBalancer with an application that requires HTTPS, you can either terminate the TLS connection on the NodeBalancer (**HTTPS** mode) or on the backend Linodes (**TCP** mode).
 When terminating TLS connections directly on the NodeBalancer, there are a few key considerations:
     - **TLS protocols:** TLS v1.2 and v1.3 are supported in **HTTPS** mode.
-    - While operating in **HTTPS** mode, internal traffic sent to the backend Linodes will be unencrypted.
+    - While operating in **HTTPS** mode, internal traffic sent to the backend Linodes is unencrypted.

     For applications that require a very high connection rate or otherwise need to overcome the above considerations present in **HTTPS** mode, consider operating in **TCP** mode and terminating TLS on the backend Linodes.